Main illustration: Beena Mistry

 At Intercom, we’ve found customers who talk to support are worth 2.5 times more to us in MRR than the ones who don’t.
 That’s why we’ve put even more emphasis on growing our support team – both in headcount, and tools for support, such as improved processes and training.

 Determining how much to invest in your support can be hard.
-It depends on your own financials, the stage of your company, the type of product you sell, etc. At Intercom, I’ve been responsible for marketing Educate, our knowledge base product, so I’ve been thinking a lot about how and why people invest in support.
+It depends on your own financials, the stage of your company, the type of product you sell, etc. At Intercom, I’ve been responsible for marketing Articles, our knowledge base product, so I’ve been thinking a lot about how and why people invest in support.
 Coming from the world of SaaS finance, where part of my job was creating operating plans to grow the business, I believe the best way you can answer these questions is with a calculator.
 Once you’ve defined some factors about your business, you’ll be able to clearly understand how much your company should spend to support your customers.

 Calculating how much to spend on your customers